The Best Wireless Networking Buyer’s Guide – Fall 2024

 TP-Link Archer TX55E

-The future is here!
-If you’re a high-end PC user, it’s time to step up to a modern WiFi adapter, and the TX55E is the one!
-It offers true next-gen WiFi 6 speeds (hitting 2400Mbps) in a robust PCIe x1 expansion card form factor, with two attached high-gain antennas.
+If you’re a high-end PC user, you definitely want at least WiFi 6 on your PC, and the TX55E allows you to upgrade at a very reasonable price!
+It offers true WiFi 6 speeds (hitting 2400Mbps) in a robust PCIe x1 expansion card form factor, with two attached high-gain antennas.
 And as a bonus, it has Bluetooth built in!

 The Guru’s Tip